jsindt/intro-hpc-life-scientists-2021/_episodes/01-who-we-are.md

 ---
-title: "Introducing BioExcel, PRACE, and EPCC training"
+title: "Who we are: Introducing BioExcel, PRACE, and EPCC training"
-teaching: 30
+teaching: 25
-exercises: 0
+exercises: 20
 questions:
 - "Who are we?"
 objectives: